flant/loghouse/README.md

 **Note on logs format**: If log entry is in JSON, it will be formatted according to its values' types, i.e. each field will be stored in corresponding table: string_fields, number_fields, boolean_fields, null_fields or labels (the last one is used for containers labels to make further filtering and lookups easy).
 ClickHouse built-in functions will be used to process these data types.
 If log entry isn't in JSON, it will be stored in string_fields table.

-Currently, ClickHouse DBMS is deployed as a single instance via StatefulSet which brings this instance to a random K8s node (this behaviour can be changed by using nodeSelector and tolerations to choose a specific node).
+By default, ClickHouse DBMS is deployed as a single instance via StatefulSet which brings this instance to a random K8s node (this behaviour can be changed by using nodeSelector and tolerations to choose a specific node).
 ClickHouse stores its data in hostPath volume or Persistent Volumes Claim (PVC) created with any storageClass you prefer.
-You can find extended schemas for clickhouse [here](docs/en/schemas/README.md)
+You can find other deployment options for ClickHouse (i.e. using an external ClickHouse instance) [here](docs/en/schemas/README.md).

 Web UI ([screenshot](docs/loghouse_interface.png)) is composed of two components:

 * **frontend** — nginx with basic authorization.
 This authorization is used to limit user's access with logs from given Kubernetes namespaces only;
 * **backend** — Ruby application displaying logs from ClickHouse.

-Clickhouse and Fluentd components have optional Prometheus exporters.
-Default dashboards for Grafana you can find [here](docs/en/grafana)
+ClickHouse and Fluentd components have optional Prometheus exporters.
+You can find our default dashboards for Grafana [here](docs/en/grafana).

 # Upgrading

-Helm chart was rewritten.
-All API versions were updated.
-Helm hook policy was updated too.
-So, to make an update to **0.3** you need to remove some conflicting objects.
+In **v0.3.0**, Helm chart for loghouse has been rewritten.
+All API versions as well as Helm hook policy have been updated.
+To upgrade your loghouse installation to v0.3.0, you have to remove conflicting objects:

 ```
 kubectl -n loghouse delete jobs,ing --all
 ```

-**Warning!** Database schema was changed.
-Please, create a backup of clickhouse data before upgrade.
-Note that the migration task will automatically start at the end of the upgrade process.
+**Warning!** Database schema has been also changed.
+Please, prepare a backup of ClickHouse data before upgrading.
+Note that the migration task will be automatically started at the end of the upgrade process.

 # Roadmap

-We're going to add another deployment options (having ClickHouse instances on each K8s node or having a ClickHouse cluster), migrate frontend to AngularJS and backend to Golang, add command-line interface (CLI) and much more.
+We're going to add logs filtering, another deployment options (having ClickHouse instances on each K8s node), migrate frontend to AngularJS and backend to Golang, add command-line interface (CLI) and much more.

-More details will be available soon in our [issues](https://github.com/flant/loghouse/issues).
+More details will be available in our [issues](https://github.com/flant/loghouse/issues).